 FREE Standby Power Controller

 The Retailer Energy Efficiency Scheme (REES) can mean FREE “Standby Power Controllers” for your home.
-SPC’s help reduce standby power use by automatically switching the power off to your unattended entertainment appliances.
+SPC’s help reduces standby power use by automatically switching the power off to your unattended entertainment appliances.
 They retail for $100 but eligible SA households can receive them for FREE!
-Under the REES Scheme we can install up to 3 SPCs per household.
+Under the REES Scheme, we can install up to 3 SPCs per household.
 You are welcome to Contact Us to check if your home is eligible.

 Emerald Planet Standby Power Controller